1. Practice Policies

 4. You have the right to withdraw or withhold consent from teletherapy services at any time.
 You also have the right to terminate treatment at any time.

-5. You understand that there are risks and consequences with teletherapy services including, but not limited to, the possibility, despite reasonable efforts on my part, that: the transmission of your medical information could be disrupted or distorted by technical failures; the transmission of your information could be intercepted by unauthorized persons, and/or the electronic storage of your medical information could be accessed by unauthorized persons.
+5. You understand that there are risks and consequences with teletherapy services including, but not limited to, the possibility, despite reasonable efforts on our part, that: the transmission of your medical information could be disrupted or distorted by technical failures; the transmission of your information could be intercepted by unauthorized persons, and/or the electronic storage of your medical information could be accessed by unauthorized persons.

 6. In addition, you understand that teletherapy based services and care may not be as complete as traditional face-to-face services.
 While teletherapy is a great way to get help with many of life’s problems, overwhelming and potentially dangerous challenges are best met with face-to-face professional support.
 You understand that teletherapy is neither a universal substitute, nor the same as face-to-face psychotherapy.
-Finally, you understand that there are potential risks and benefits associated with any form of psychotherapy, and that despite my efforts or the efforts of any such provider, your condition may not improve, and in some cases may even get worse.
+Finally, you understand that there are potential risks and benefits associated with any form of psychotherapy, and that despite our efforts or the efforts of any such provider, your condition may not improve, and in some cases may even get worse.

 7. You understand that you may benefit from teletherapy, but that results cannot be guaranteed or assured.